Danyoh/Magical-Take-Home/README.md

    2. Scroll to, and open the appropriate sections
 2. Add the ability to run the workflow via an API call
 3. Add the ability to pass in variables for the prompt
-   1. Think a dynamic "First Name" and "Last Name"
+   1. Think a dynamic "First Name" and "Last Name," you can hardcode an example
 4. Make it so that this workflow can be run automatically on a schedule, every 5 minutes in this case.
+5. Think of something else our agent needs and implement it!

 ### What's provided